Historic Telegraph Cove

 Telegraph Cove Resort

-Northern Vancouver Island.
+Telegraph Cove is on the eastern coast of Northern Vancouver Island.
 This tiny and picturesque village is a major destination during the summer month when the snug little bay bustles with whale watchers, fishermen, boaters, campers and kayakers.
+Telegraph Cove Resort has a rich and colourful past and is one of the last boardwalk settlements left on Vancouver Island, BC.
+Canada

 Marina

-can accommodate boats up to 25 feet.
+140 berth marina at Telegraph Cove Resort can accommodate boats up to 25 feet.
 Cost are $1.05 per foot.
 Slips do not have water or electrical hookups.

 The marina is very protected and close to the fishing grounds.